sadid56/nexg-lab/README.md

 - Tech tutorials, design insights, and project showcases
 - A place for future developers to learn without repeating the same struggles

-My goal is simple: help the next generation of developers overcome the hurdles I faced, so they can focus more on building and creating, instead of getting stuck on avoidable problems.

 NexG Lab is more than a blog — it’s a knowledge hub for learning, experimentation, and growth in coding, Linux, and tech.

 ## Thanks for exploring NexG Lab ❤️